mdavids/rfc/content/draft-davids-forsalereg-12.md

 The manner in which the "fcod=" content tag is used is determined by agreement between cooperating parties.

-For example, a registry may allow registrars to enter a "for sale" URL into their system.
+For example, a domain name registry may allow registrars to enter a "for sale" URL into their system.
 From that URL, a unique code is generated.
 This code is inserted as the value of the "fcod=" content tag of the "\_for-sale" TXT record of a domain name, as shown in the example below.

-When a user checks the availability of the domain name using a registry-provided tool (e.g., a web interface), the registry may use the code to redirect the user to the appropriate "for sale" URL, which may include a query component containing the domain name, for example:
+When a user checks the availability of the domain name using a registry-provided tool (e.g., a web interface), the domain name registry may use the code to redirect the user to the appropriate "for sale" URL, which may include a query component containing the domain name, for example:

 ~~~